 The real problem with aluminum?
 It stains your white clothes yellow.
 And, many people are sensitive to it.
 These are the real reasons to avoid using aluminum.
 You’ll be pleased to know that Apothekari deodorants are aluminum free.

-I know that I need it, but you may not!
+I absolutely (DEFINITELY) need it, but you may not!

-I hope that these sweat facts helped to provide some clarity around the confusion about deodorants.
+I hope that this post has helped to provide some clarity around the confusion about deodorants.
 Let us know if you have any questions and we’ll be happy to help.